andrebrito0/andrebrito0/README.md

   Currently a part of the PhD in Mathematics at NOVA FCT, really focused in epidemiology.

 ## 🧪 Career Highlights
 - **Resarch Scientist at National Health Institute**
   🎓 PhD researcher at INSA’s Department of Epidemiology.
   📊 Work with large epidemiological datasets for public health research and surveillance.
   💉 Contribute to the VEBIS vaccine-effectiveness study (ECDC) — EHR data management, statistical analysis, reporting.
   🛠️ Design data structures, implement processing pipelines, and build analysis scripts for epidemiological studies.

-- **Data Expert Consulant**
+- **Data Expert Consultant**
   💡 Helped other people get their data organized through scripting.
-  🎯 Developed Dashboards in Power BI for Result monitoring and reporting.
+  🎯 Developed Dashboards in Power BI for result monitoring and reporting.
 - **Data Analyst/Manager at BNITM**
   🦠 Cleaned and managed databases for a study on neglected tropical diseases in Madagascar.
   📊 Automated reports and performed statistical analyses.